Remember the days when you’d need funding to start or grow your business, and you’d get in your car and head down to the bank on the corner?

 You knew your banker personally, perhaps even had kids in the same class at school, or would often see them at your favorite local restaurant.
 This personal relationship helped fuel a strong financial relationship; you knew exactly where to go to get the loan you needed.

 But, the days of driving to your local bank for a business loan are long gone.
 Not only are community banks getting eaten up by the big banks, but bank lending to small businesses is at an abysmal rate.
-If you’re a small business owner, and you walk into a bank, you’ve got around an 80% chance of getting denied.
+If you’re a small business owner, and you walk into a bank, you’ve got around an 80 percent chance of getting denied.
 Yep.
 That’s right.

 Instead of sitting here, drowning in these depressing statistics, let’s take a look at why this drop in small business bank lending is happening.